edenlab/Delivery-App/README.md

-You'll be building an interface for a delivery-restaurant.
+Interface for a delivery-restaurant.

+MVP pattern with a router and multiple model, controller and repositories.

 The software runs in one restaurant only.